-A critical issue in speech perception involves understanding the factors that cause listeners to make errors.
-Normal-hearing (NH) listeners are remarkably good at speech recognition, making very few errors in quiet or low levels of background noise (Singh & Allen, 2012).
+critical issue in speech perception involves understanding the factors that cause listeners to make errors.
+Listeners with normal hearing ("NH listeners") are remarkably good at speech recognition, making very few errors in quiet or low levels of background noise (Singh & Allen, 2012).
 At higher noise levels, however, they eventually make errors when identifying consonants and vowels.
 Are these errors random?
-Or, are there systematic differences between speech sounds that cause listeners to make errors

-(e.g., are certain sounds more robust to noise than others)?
+Or, are there systematic differences among speech sounds that cause listeners to make errors (e.g., are certain sounds more robust to noise than others)?